 Our amended and restated bylaws provide that the exclusive forum provision will be applicable to the fullest extent permitted by applicable law.
 Section 27 of the Exchange Act creates exclusive federal jurisdiction over all suits brought to enforce any duty or liability created by the Exchange Act or the rules and regulations thereunder.
 As a result, the exclusive forum provision will not apply to suits brought to enforce any duty or liability created by the Exchange Act or any other claim for which the federal courts have exclusive jurisdiction.

 NYSE Listing

-We have submitted an application to list our common stock on NYSE under the trading symbol "CDRE."
+Our common stock is listed on NYSE under the trading symbol "CDRE."

 Transfer Agent and Registrar